Dispute with the developer over defects in the premises

 10. Litigation

-Despite the buyer's statutory right to repair defects in the premises or reduce its price under warranty, amicable enforcement of this right from the developer often ends in failure.
-Developers are rarely willing to quickly remove defects in the delivered premises due to the need to incur additional costs of such repairs.
-Then the buyer of the premises with a defect may decide to take the case to court.
+Despite the purchaser's statutory right to repair defects in the premises or to reduce the price under the warranty, amicable enforcement of this right against the developer is often unsuccessful.
+Developers are rarely willing to quickly rectify defects in issued premises because of the additional costs of such repairs.
+The purchaser of the defective premises may then choose to take the matter to court.
 How to prepare for a dispute with a developer?

 11. Who can sue the developer for defects in the premises?